raahulpatel07/first-project/README.md

 # first-project
-this is my first repository
+this is my first repository. author- Rahul Ptel.